MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bdasup/ns-bdasup-_ksm_pin.md

+### -field Method

+KSMETHOD structure that describes a method and request type of a method request.

 ### -field PinId

 Member of the union in KSM_PIN that contains the identifier (ID) of a pin factory of a filter.